facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 </View>
 ```

-In the above example, the screenreader announces `Input, Edit Box for Label for Input Field` when focusing on the TextInput.
+In the above example, the screen reader announces `Input, Edit Box for Label for Input Field` when focusing on the TextInput.

 ### `accessibilityHint`

-An accessibility hint helps users understand what will happen when they perform an action on the accessibility element when that result is not clear from the accessibility label.
+An accessibility hint can be used to provide additional context to the user on the result of the action when it is not clear from the accessibility label alone.

-To use, set the `accessibilityHint` property to a custom string on your View, Text or Touchable:
+Provide the `accessibilityHint` property a custom string on your View, Text, or Touchable:

 ```tsx
 <TouchableOpacity